LiamYaoLian/blog-source/blog/source/_posts/MySQL.md

  - it is good practice to be in the habit of using AS explicitly when specifying column aliases.
  - can be used in GROUP BY, ORDER BY, or HAVING clauses
  - If the column alias contains spaces, you need to place it inside quotes
- - It is not permissible to refer to a column alias in a WHERE clause, because the column value might not yet be determined when the WHERE clause is executed.
+ - The execute order after select can use the alias name, otherwise no. It is not permissible to refer to a column alias in a WHERE clause, because the column value might not yet be determined when the WHERE clause is executed.
 ```
 SELECT CONCAT('Jane',' ','Doe') AS 'Full name';
 ```